Teenager's Faith At Odds With Locator Tags In School IDs

 "And she says, 'Daddy, I'm not going to do this.'
 And I said, 'Why aren't you going to do this, honey?'
 She says, 'Dad, that's exactly what it talks about in the Book of Revelation that you were teaching us about taking the mark of the beast.
 This is the exact same thing,' " Hernandez says.

-GOODWYN: The Hernandez family are evangelical Christians, members John Hagee's Cornerstone Church in San Antonio.
+The Hernandez family is evangelical Christian and attends John Hagee's Cornerstone Church in San Antonio.

-GOODWYN: When Whitehead says the school should opt out, he means the school should let Andrea Hernandez opt out of having to carry the locator chip, which the district has offered as long as Hernandez still wears the new ID badge, no chip inside.
+When Whitehead says the school should opt out, he means the school should let Andrea Hernandez opt out of having to carry the locator chip.
+That's something the district has offered as long as Hernandez still wears the new ID badge with no chip inside.
 But Andrea doesn't want to do that either.
 She wants to wear her old school ID.
-So, loggerheads.

-GOODWYN: The chip program is costing Northside half a million dollars, but expects to recover about $1.7 million more from the federal government.
-So that's a million worth of teachers Northside doesn't have to let go.
+The chip program is costing Northside $500,000, but the district expects to recover about $1.7 million more from the federal government.
+So that's $1 million worth of teachers Northside doesn't have to let go.
 The chips have been successfully introduced in a school district near Houston without fanfare.
-This case goes to federal court today in San Antonio.
-Wade Goodwyn, NPR News, Dallas.
-Transcript provided by NPR, Copyright National Public Radio.